ring0-c0d3-br34k3r/APTX4869/README.md

 ### Final Point
 APTX4869 is designed for highly advanced persistence and stealth in Windows environments.
 Once loaded, it can be removed only through reboot, making it a formidable rootkit for long-term control over compromised systems.
 This driver is continually evolving, with more stealth and persistence features being developed for future releases.

+### => Big Note
+"Once loaded, the rootkit can only be removed through a system reboot.
+Before that happens, I can disable Secure Boot and establish persistence using a UEFI bootkit.
+This allows me to reload the rootkit every time the system boots.
+After the initial deployment, the rootkit will remain in the system permanently, unless the drive is formatted or UEFI firmware is restored to its original state."